 A Request for Interpretation shall be submitted to the appropriate PBC official in a form established by that official and made available to the public.
-The request companied by non-refundable fee established by the BCC.
+The request shall be accompanied by non-refundable fee established by the BCC.
 [Relocated under new section 2.D.6.C.1, Submission of Request for Interpretation]

-Determination of Sufficiency
+2. Determination of Sufficiency